-Advantage Arts Academy (the School) was formed in 2020 and is a nonprofit institution organized under the nonprofit corporation laws of the State of Utah.
-The School is a tuition free public charter school in Herriman, Utah, and is the only school in Utah using the Beverley Taylor Sorenson Arts Learning Program models as a focus and not as a supplemental add-on program.
-The mission of the School is to increase students' performance in every subject, as well as improve students' core academic capacity, emotional well-being, arts awareness, and social skills.
+Wallace Stegner Academy (the School) was formed in 2015 and is a nonprofit institution which was organized under the nonprofit corporation laws of the State of Utah.
+The School was organized as a college preparatory school for the purpose of preparing students for their future careers as high school students, university students, and beyond by fostering a community of active learners through academic rigor and citizenship.
 The School provides the following activities: education, encompassing instruction, student and staff support activities, and facilities maintenance and operation.
 Supporting services include general and administrative services which are overall entity-related administrative costs.